TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: Introduction

-\begin{itemize}[leftmargin=0.4cm] \item We introduce \systemName, a novel \textbf{in-situ CAD+CAM interface for novices} that enables 3D design \textbf{directly within users' physical environments} through \textbf{hand-gesture interactions} and real-time \textbf{scene recognition}. \item We present a set of \textbf{spatial interaction techniques} for modeling and fabrication, allowing users to manipulate 3D primitives and work within context-aware physical spaces, incorporating depth occlusion and furniture identification for improved immersion, realism, and accuracy. \item We integrate \textbf{3D printing workflows} directly into the AR design process, enabling a seamless transition from digital design to physical creation through a drag-and-drop interface with virtual twin representations of 3D printers. \item We conduct a \textbf{user study} evaluating the effectiveness of \systemName, demonstrating high user engagement and performance, especially for novice users with no prior CAD experience. \item We make \systemName \textbf{open-source}\footnote{The link was removed for anonymity.}, contributing to the research community by providing the system and codebase for further development, experimentation, and possible integration with additional fabrication technologies. \end{itemize}
+\begin{itemize}[leftmargin=0.4cm] \item We present \systemName, an in-situ CAD system that enables hand-based \textbf{CSG modeling} directly in \textit{any} physical environment, tailored for novices.
+The system's novel contributions include interaction methods specifically designed for CSG design in real-world settings, such as snap-to-grid, designing on top of reference objects, as well as novice-friendly controls for applying traditional CAD functionalities with hand interactions. \item We integrate \textbf{3D printing workflows} directly into the AR design process, allowing users to seamlessly transition from digital design to physical creation.
+The system includes a built-in \textbf{slicer}, real-time feedback via a \textbf{virtual 3D printer twin}, and the ability to initiate printing directly from the immersive interface. \item We present the results of a \textbf{comparative user study} that characterizes the trade-offs between \systemName and \textit{Tinkercad} for novice users.
+Our findings show that \systemName achieves \textbf{comparable design efficiency, streamlines the fabrication workflow, and reduces mental workload}, at the cost of increased physical demand. \item We make \systemName \textbf{open source}\footnote{\systemName is available at \url{http://tinkerxr.github.io}.}, contributing to the research community by providing the system and codebase for further development, experimentation, and possible integration with further fabrication technologies. \end{itemize}

-Our approach simplifies geometric modeling and supports a flexible methodology for designing in any place, smoothly transitioning from digital designs to physical outputs.
-By enhancing accessibility and creativity through a context-aware and user-friendly platform, we aim to advance the field of design and fabrication through AR.
-Our system invites further exploration and innovation, which we hope paves the way for a future where physical and digital realms seamlessly converge.
+Our approach simplifies AR-based geometric modeling and supports a flexible methodology for designing in any place, smoothly transitioning from digital designs to physical outputs.
+By enhancing 3D creativity through a context-aware immersive platform, we hope to advance the field of design and fabrication through AR.